Department of Health

 In Victoria, suspected or confirmed cases that require inpatient treatment should be referred to the Victorian Infectious Diseases Service at the Royal Melbourne Hospital, where adequate facilities for isolation are available if required.
 This is of particular concern in suspected cases where the differential diagnosis may include other viral or haemorrhagic fevers with greater potential for person-to-person spread.

-There are no endemic foci of yellow fever vectors in Victoria; however, infection of Victorian mosquitoes is a theoretical risk.
-Therefore, the case should be protected from exposure to mosquitoes for more than 5 days after onset of infection.
+Cases should be protected from exposure to mosquitoes for five days after onset of infection.
 The case should be cared for in an isolation room, or in a screened room with use of an insecticide-treated mosquito net, if not in hospital.

 Control of contacts